luke-r-holden/adsabs_pdf_grab/README.md

+# adsabs_pdf_grab
-# adsabs_pdf_grab: A python function to download .pdf files for BibTeX entries using the ADS API.
+## A python function to download .pdf files for BibTeX entries using the ADS API

 This Python function takes a BibTeX file as input, parses each entry, identifies the DOI and or arXiv ID, and uses these with the [NASA Astrophysics Data System](https://ui.adsabs.harvard.edu/) API to download a .pdf file for each entry.
 This allows the user to easily download .pdf files for all papers/articles/etc that they have in a .bib file, which, for example, they might have for an individual project, or a master file containing all papers that they cite in their work.